Spice Up Your Life This Fall With These Tips

 Fall spices

-As reported earlier this year by researcher TA Jiang, "There is now ample evidence that spices and herbs possess antioxidant, anti-inflammatory, antitumorigenic, anticarcinogenic, and glucose- and cholesterol-lowering activities, as well as properties that affect cognition and mood."
+As reported by researcher TA Jiang, "There is now ample evidence that spices and herbs possess antioxidant, anti-inflammatory, antitumorigenic, anticarcinogenic, and glucose- and cholesterol-lowering activities, as well as properties that affect cognition and mood."

 Adding these and other spices to your foods on a regular basis can support overall health. *Always talk to your doctor before making any dietary or medication changes.